-The CCL Segment reported a solid year in 2021 compared to 2020, with organic growth and profitability improvement across all vertical markets, except for the anticipated decline at CCL Secure that offset profitability improvements elsewhere.
+The CCL Segment reported a strong year in 2022 compared to 2021, with organic growth and profitability improvement across the Home & Personal Care, Healthcare & Specialty and Food & Beverage more than offsetting declines for CCL Design and CCL Secure.
 CCL Label and CCL Design remain committed to pursuing new product initiatives, with capacity expansion plans in new and existing markets for its core customers where the opportunity meets long-term profitability objectives.
-CCL Secure will continue to develop market-leading security technology to pursue long-term widespread adoption of polymer banknotes across the world's Central Banks.
+CCL Design's results are expected to improve in 2023 as the acute impact of China's elimination of its zero-CV19 policy subsides and the expected normalizing of the automotive and electronics supply chains develop.
+CCL Secure will continue to develop market-leading security technology to pursue long-term widespread adoption of polymer banknotes across the world's central banks.